Jun 272024

 Cqdx, CC BY-SA 3.0, via Wikimedia Commons

 There are many fuses in a car’s electrical system.
-To have a general control of all fuses, you can put this circuit in parallel with each fuse.
-This circuit can also be used in toys, car radios, and almost any DC or battery circuit.
+To have a general check of all the fuses, you can connect this circuit in parallel with each fuse.
+This circuit can also be used in toys, car stereos, and almost any DC or battery circuit.

 Blown Fuse Indicator Circuit Component List